yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 {gcard}
 {gdeck}

-The example above performs single take operations (see [below|#Receive Operation Handler]), using the provided template, which can be any .NET object (in this case a {{Data}} object with its processed flag set to {{false}}).
-If the take operation succeeds (a value is returned), the {{SimpleListener.ProcessData}} method is invoked.
+The example above performs single take operations (see [below|#Receive Operation Handler]), using the provided template, which can be any .NET object (in this case a `Data` object with its processed flag set to `false`).
+If the take operation succeeds (a value is returned), the `SimpleListener.ProcessData` method is invoked.
 The operations are performed on the supplied space proxy.

 # Primary/Backup